-These methods include the reduction of the upstream turbine's axial-induction by varying its torque or blade pitch angle (Annoni et al., 2016; Bartl and Sætran, 2016) as well as wake redirection techniques, which intentionally apply a tilted thrust vector on the front row rotors.
+These methods include the reduction of the upstream turbine's axial-induction by varying its torque or blade pitch angle (Annoni et al., 2016; Bartl and Sætran, 2016) as well as wake redirection techniques, which intentionally apply an uneven load distribution on the front row rotors.
 In Fleming et al. (2015) different wake deflection mechanisms have been discussed with respect to higher wind farm power production and rotor loads.
-As individual pitch control has been shown to cause high structural
+As individual pitch control has been shown to cause high structural loads and current turbine designs do not feature a degree of freedom in tilt direction, yaw actuation has been concluded to be a very promising technique.